Skip to content

 Final Inspection & Cleanup1 day

-Total timeline: Concrete patio can be ready in 1–2 weeks.
-Wood decks typically take 2–3 weeks.
-Composite decks take 3–4 weeks.
-Add 2–4 weeks for permits if required.
-Custom outdoor living spaces with pergolas and kitchens take 4–8 weeks.
+Total timeline: Concrete patio can be ready in 1 to 2 weeks.
+Wood decks typically take 2 to 3 weeks.
+Composite decks take 3 to 4 weeks.
+Add 2 to 4 weeks for permits if required.
+Custom outdoor living spaces with pergolas and kitchens take 4 to 8 weeks.

 Deck & Patio Permits in Simi Valley & Ventura County